 Blogger, as its name suggests, is meant to help people create blogs and publish their content instantly.
 Those who want to run blogs as simple hobbies typically opt for Blogger, as the platform takes care of everything, including hosting and technical maintenance.

 WordPress can also be used by hobbyists to create simple blogs, but it is capable of much more than just blog publishing.
-As a fully-fledged content management system, it offers the freedom to create any type of website from online news sites to e-commerce stores.
+While most people consider it as the go-to platform for starting a blog, it offers the freedom to create any type of website from online news sites to e-commerce stores.

 Compared to Blogger, WordPress allows you to create complex websites from scratch at the cost of greater dedication and effort.
 It can be used by both beginners and advanced users, but it has a higher learning curve overall.